Disley, near Stockport, Cheshire SK12 2NX

 sells gifts and National Trust items.

-Disabled Visitors: extensive access
+Disabled Visitors: extensive access for the disabled to

-and large print guides available.
+notice first.
+Wheelchairs available.
+Braille and large print guides

-Guided Tours: telephone for details.
+Guided Tours - telephone for details.

-Miscellaneous: high chairs available
+Miscellaneous: high chairs available for infants in tea

-for infants in tea room.
+room.
 Children's playground.
-No dogs in house
+No dogs in house or garden, but welcomed

-or garden, but welcomed in parkland if under close control.
-Extensive
+in parkland if under close control.
+Extensive walking possibilities.

-Tea Room, at the Ale Cellar Restaurant in the House and in the
+Ale Cellar Restaurant in the House and in the Gardens.